 Me: The Official Version;)

 Amy believes that every individual matters and can make a difference in their own life as well as the lives of others.
 She coaches individuals and groups with a special emphasis on waking individuals up to their right to belong and their right of responsibility.
 As a somatic specialist with nearly 10 years experience teaching movement, Amy thinks of coaching as the wake up call to get up and get moving in your personal and professional life.
 Prior to coaching, she held leadership positions in the Community Events Planning, Marketing and Public Relations industries for 15+ years.
 In addition to her Coaching Certifications from the Coaches Training Institute and the International Coach Federation, Amy holds a Masters in Journalism from Northwestern University and a Bachelors of Arts from Cornell University.
 She is trained in an array of leadership methodologies and encourages her clients to practice deep awareness of their own potential and of the balance they seek in their lives.
 As a mother of 3 children ranging from 19 to 10 years old, she has a special affinity for and experience in helping new and not-so-new parents transition to and achieve a healthy and fulfilling work-life balance at any point in their parenting journey.
-And she has a personal passion for coaching teens through young adults in Academic & Life Empowerment and Leadership.
+And she has a personal passion for coaching teens through young adults in Academic & Life Empowerment.